 When traditional tools fail, a wet/dry vacuum can sometimes pull the clog out.
 Empty the bowl first, wrap a towel around the vacuum hose to improve suction, and insert it carefully into the drain.

-This isn’t the first recommendation in how to unclog toilet guides, but it’s a last-resort option before calling for help.
+This isn’t the first recommendation in our how to unclog toilet guides, but it’s a last-resort option before calling for help.
 Just remember: never use a standard household vacuum, only a proper wet/dry model.

 Common Causes of a Clogged Toilet